Educational Leadership Department

 - assessment/program evaluation,

 Students at both degree levels experience integrated coursework, performance-based assessment, and exit interviews on completion of the degree programs.

-The M.Ed., Ed.S., Administrative Licensure, and Ed.D. are offered in education administration and supervision.
-Information regarding specific requirements and program options is available from the Phyllis J. Washington College of Education and Human Sciences.
+The M.Ed., Ed.S., Principal Leadership Certificate, Superintendent Leadership Certificate, and Ed.D. are offered, along with an M.Ed. and Ph.D. in International Educational Leadership.
+Information regarding specific requirements and program options is available from the Phyllis J. Washington College of Education and Human Sciences website.
 For more information, please refer to the University of Montana Graduate Programs and Admissions Catalog.
 Graduate programs are accredited by The National Council for Accreditation of Teacher Education (NCATE) and The Montana Board of Public Education (BPE).